British Rail Class 88

 Testing of the first Class 88 was undertaken at the Velim Test Centre in the Czech Republic during 2016; these trials proved to be relatively smooth.
-During July 2016, 88 001 made the type's first official public appearance.
-During January 2017, 88 002 Prometheus was the first Class 88 to be delivered to the UK.
-All ten Class 88s were delivered by March 2017.
+During July 2016, 88001 made the type's first official public appearance.
+During January 2017, 88002 Prometheus was the first Class 88 to be delivered to the UK.
+All ten Class 88 locomotives were delivered by March 2017.
 During June 2017, the type entered regular service with DRS; examples have been typically used to haul freight trains, although they are also fitted for hauling passenger services as well.